farahc123/tech501-week2/Creating app and DB VMs.md

     - on app VM, navigating to app folder, running <code>export</code> command and <code>pm2 start app.js</code>
 - Delete inactive VMs, NOT images or new VMs created from images

-## User Data script
+## *run-app-only* script to be used in User Data field later

-- We want to create a script that means we no longer have to run the <code>export</code> and <code>pm2 start app.js</code> commands -- we want the app to simply run once we have started the VMs
+- We want to create a script that means that on the first login, we don't have to run the <code>export</code> and <code>pm2 start app.js</code> commands -- we want the app to simply run once we have started the VMs the first time
+- every other time, we need to run the usual <code>export</code> and <code>pm2 start app.js</code> and `pm2 stop app.js`
 - We want to design this script so it can be put into the **User data** field during Azure VM creation process (which runs as root user once immediately after the VM is created) box
 - This should:
   1. begin with shebang